Ihara Zeta functions of infinite weighted graphs: Introduction

 \section{Introduction}

-The Ihara zeta function, introduced by Yasutaka Ihara in the nineteensixties \cites{Ihara1,Ihara2} is a zeta function counting prime elements in discrete subgroups of rank one $p$-adic groups.
-It can be interpreted as a geometric zeta function for the corresponding finite graph, which is a quotient of the Bruhat-Tits buildung attached to the $p$-adic group \cite{Serre}.
-Over time it has been generalized in stages by Hashimoto, Bass and Sunada \cites{Hash0,Hash1,Hash2,Hash3,Hash4,Bass,Sunada}.
+The Ihara zeta function, introduced by Yasutaka Ihara in the 1960s \cites{Ihara1,Ihara2} is a zeta function counting prime elements in discrete subgroups of rank one $p$-adic groups.
+It can be interpreted as a geometric zeta function for the corresponding finite graph, which is a quotient of the Bruhat-Tits building attached to the $p$-adic group \cite{Serre}.
+Over time it has been generalized in stages by Sunada, Hashimoto and Bass \cites{Sun1,Sun2,Hash0,Hash1,Hash2,Hash3,Hash4,Bass,Sunada}.
 Comparisons with number theory can be found in the papers of Stark and Terras \cites{ST1,ST2,ST3}.
 This zeta function is defined as the product

 where $p$ runs through the set of prime cycles in a finite graph $X$.
 The product, being infinite in general, converges to a rational function, actually the inverse of a polynomial, and satisfies the famous \e{Ihara determinant formula}